 Building the Structures from the Blueprints

 The next portion of the construction of proteins is generally the same in all organisms, although it may vary just slightly organism to organism.
 Messenger RNA connects to ribosomes in the cell, which are structures that work like a protein factory.
 The sequence that the mRNA holds is transferred to the part of the ribosome where it is combined with amino acids.
 The creation of amino acids differs from the creation of strands of RNA.
-RNA is just a one-to-one translation of bases, whereas when creating proteins three bases of RNA are examined at a time and the corresponding three-base-sequences are specific amino acids which link up with each other to create proteins.
+RNA is just a one-to-one translation of bases, whereas when creating proteins three bases of RNA are examined at a time and the corresponding three-base-sequences are specific amino acids that link up with each other to create proteins.

 In essence, the DNA sequences are transferred to the mRNA chain which gives the information needed to the ribosome which builds proteins.
 Every part of your body is handled through this system of protein construction, which is why DNA is so often called the blueprint for life.